mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 As I mentioned previously, you can also propose your own project title to your preferred supervisor.
 Sometimes, they may require you to **provide a simple proposal** for them to review or even mandate you to **submit said proposal to the faculty's FYP coordinator for approval** first before proceeding further.

 Such was the case for myself and my partner during our search for our project title.
 We actually **prepared our own proposals** for 3 different project titles that we brainstormed ourselves as backup in case none of the existing project titles in Ilmiah are to our taste.
 I've included [one of them as an example](../fyp-101-part-1/assets/proposal_example.pdf) for your reference.

-The format is somewhat arbitrary and you don't necessarily have to follow the exact format in the example.
+The format is somewhat arbitrary and you don't necessarily have to follow the exact format in the example (I based mine from [this format](../fyp-101-part-1/assets/proposal_format.docx) in case you want to refer).
 What matters most is the **problem statement**, **objectives** and **proposed modules** of the system.
 You can go for more detail but I suggest to **keep it brief and concise** as to not burden the lecturer reading it.

 ---